 The imaging capabilities at the Heart Institute - echo, cardiac MRI and electrophysiology - allow our physicians to diagnose complex heart abnormalities, ensuring the best possible interventions.

 Our cardiology program provides comprehensive assessment, diagnosis and a management plan for children and young adults with suspected or present cardiovascular disease.
+We offer nearly 20 locations in Ohio, Western Kentucky and Indiana so you can get world-class care close to home.

 Patients come from all over the world to see our cardiomyopathy specialists.
 Our team of pediatric cardiologists, clinical geneticists and genetic counselors investigate all forms of pediatric cardiomyopathy, including hypertrophic dilated or restrictive cardiomyopathy, arrhythmogenic right ventricular dysplasia / cardiomyopathy and left ventricular noncompaction.
 We can also diagnose complex forms of heart muscle disease associated with genetic syndromes, inborn errors of metabolism or mitochondrial disorders.